When glue sticks become fashion

 3) Was it trial and error in the early days, or did it all just click?

 I always had the imagination of making garments from glue but never felt confident enough to do this.
 So my second year Module at my University we had to produce a garment and I went for it!
-I purchased different types of coloured glue second and sampled!
+I purchased different types of coloured glue first and sampled!
 And kept sampling and draping on the mannequins and then eventually figured out my final piece!

 4) How long does it take to produce a piece; do you work from a plan or does the design simply flow as you go?

-My second glue dress which I used over 500 melted sticks took about 2 months to complete.
+My first glue dress which I used over 500 melted sticks took about 2 months to complete.
 I love having a simple easy plan when I produce a piece, but I will mainly tell myself I am going to produce a top for example and then go with the flow and my design simply happens!
 It only takes one thing to inspire me and then I will be fully focused.

 5) Who is your target audience for these designs?